daydayupzzl/daydayupzzl.github.io/_pages/cv.md

 * GraphkmerDTA: Integrating Local Sequence Patterns and Topological Information for Drug-Target Binding Affinity Prediction and Its Application in Multi-target Anti-Alzheimer’s Drug
 Discovery
-  * First author, Revised [Nov 2022 - May 2023]
+  * First author, Accepted by Molecular Diversity [Nov 2022 - May 2023]
   * Proposed a novel deep learning method, GraphkmerDTA, integrating Kmer features with structural topology to predict drug-target binding affinity (DTA), outperforming existing methods on benchmark datasets.
   * Applied GraphkmerDTA in an AI-assisted network pharmacology strategy to discover key anti-Alzheimer’s disease components from the Lonicera japonica flower, demonstrating the model’s effectiveness in multitarget drug discovery

-* ComNet: Enhancing Predictive Accuracy and Interpretability in Drug Combination Side Effects
+* ComNet: A Multi-Modal Deep Learning Model for Predicting Drug Combination Side Effects
   * First author, Revised [Jul 2024 - Sep 2024]
   * A novel drug-drug interaction (DDI) prediction model named ComNet is proposed, which improves the prediction accuracy and reliability of complex drug interactions by combining multi-modal feature extraction, multi-scale subgraph